raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-Click on the coloured cirle of the first `set pen colour`{:class="block3extensions"} block and select the **Colour Picker** tool, which is below the three colour sliders.
+Click on the coloured circle of the first `set pen colour`{:class="block3extensions"} block and select the **Colour Picker** tool, which is below the three colour sliders.
 Move the mouse pointer until you hover over the **Non-renewable** sprite in the key to select that colour.

 Your chosen **Non-renewable** resource colour should now be visible in the `set pen colour`{:class="block3extensions"} block: